This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 If you want to save money and get an all-in-one car seat for infants, you should not miss this Graco 4Ever DLX.

-It is a superstar to ride your child going through all the three stages – rear-facing, forward-facing, and booster (high back and backless) until they’re big enough to wear the vehicle seat belt for safety.
+It is a superstar to ride your child going through all three stages – rear-facing, forward-facing, and booster (high back and backless) until they’re big enough to wear the vehicle seat belt for safety.

 This car seat can be installed rear-facing to ride newborns as little as 4 pounds, even preemies.